nicheware/clj-guidelines/README.md

 This make sense not just from a Clojure code loading perspective, but also from architectural coupling point of view.

-The less coupling between namespaces the easier it is to reason about the purpose and behaviour of any given namesapce.
+The less coupling between namespaces the easier it is to reason about the purpose and behaviour of any given namespace.

 It also makes it easier to reuse the functions in a namespace across the application or to later refactor the application and extract namespaces into other services, libraries or components.

 **Example**